 Your code will have an expiry date.
 You will receive notification to reconfirm your eligibility before the validity end date.
 You confirm that your circumstances have not changed since the initial application or update the application if it has.

-If you are no longer eligible, you will receive a “grace period” though – this means you will be able to keep your extra 15 hours childcare at no cost for a short period.
-Once the “grace period” has lapsed, you will still be entitled to the universal 15 hour entitlement.
+If you are no longer eligible, you will receive a “grace period” though – this means you will be able to keep your extra 15 hours free childcare at no cost for a short period.
+Once the “grace period” has lapsed, you will still be entitled to the universal 15 hour childcare entitlement.

 Can I get the funding at any childcare setting?